PlaskED/BuffBlock/README.md

 # BuffBlock
-BuffBlock for 1.13 classic WoW
+BuffBlock for 1.13 classic WoW.
+Original Addon By Armilus.